Arunmangalathsebastian/Teleportaion-and-Its-experimental-average-fidelity-/README.md

-# Teleportaion-and-Its-experimental-average-fidelity-
+# Quantum teleportaion-and-experimental-average-fidelity-
-python code for average fidelity of teleportation on IBM quantum computer
+python code for average fidelity of teleportation using Qiakit IBM quantum computer